emuflight/EmuFlight/docs/development/Development.md

 # Development

 This document is primarily for developers.
-If you plan to contribute to Betaflight by opening a pull request for a bugfix or feature, please read the following text carefully before you start.
+If you plan to contribute to EmuFlightX by opening a pull request for a bugfix or feature, please read the following text carefully before you start.
 This will help you in submitting your contribution in a form that has a good chance of being accepted.
 Please also read up on the [coding style](/docs/development/CodingStyle.md).

 ## General principles